6.5 Grendel vs. 6.8 SPC Head to Head: Which is Better?

 At 16” these cartridges are neck and neck with each other.
 However, once you get shorter or longer things change slightly.

-While 6.8 SPC performs “better” with short barrels and 6.5 Grendel performs “better” from long barrels, these differences are barely noticeable.
+While 6.8 SPC performs “better” with short barrels, the 6.5mm Grendel performs “better” with long barrels.
+However these differences are barely noticeable.

 The biggest difference is when using a short barrel, if you want the most punch at closer ranges 6.8 SPC is a better choice.
 But honestly, I very much doubt that anything you shoot will go down to ~1500 ft.lbf when it wouldn’t go down to ~1,400 ft.lbf.